 Other causes and risk factors for gingivitis

-- Changes in hormones: These may occur during puberty, menopause, the menstrual cycle and pregnancy, when the gums become more sensitive, increasing the risk of gingivitis.
+- Changes in hormones: may occur during puberty, menopause, the menstrual cycle and pregnancy, when the gums become more sensitive, which increases the risk of inflammation.

-- Some diseases: related cancer Diabetes, HIV and AIDS increase the risk of developing gingivitis.
+- Some diseases: related cancer and diabetes The human immunodeficiency virus (AIDS) increases the risk of developing gingivitis.

-- Smoking: proven Studies Regular smokers are more likely to get gingivitis than non-smokers.
+- Tobacco Consumption: proved Studies Regular smokers are more likely to get gingivitis than non-smokers.

 - Age: The risk of developing gingivitis increases with age.

 - Poor diet: Vitamin C deficiency, for example, has been linked to gum disease.

 - Family history: Those whose parents have had gingivitis have a higher risk of developing it as well, this is thought to be due to the type of bacteria we acquire during our early life.